rsz_secure_access_service_edge1

 SD-WAN monitors the paths and the application performance on each link (Internet, MPLS, LTE ) and then chooses the best path based on real-time conditions and the business policy.
 In summary, the underlay network is the physical or virtual infrastructure above which the overlay network is built.
 An SDWAN overlay network is a virtual network built on top of an underlying Network infrastructure/Network layer (the underlay).

 An additional layer of information is needed to make more intelligent decisions about how and where to forward application traffic.
-This is the controller-based policy approach that SD-WAN offers, incorporating a holistic view.
+SD-WAN offers a controller-based policy approach that incorporates a holistic view.

 A central controller can now make decisions based on global information, not solely on a path-by-path basis with traditional routing protocols.
 Getting all the routing information and compiling it into the controller to make a decision is much more efficient than making local decisions that only see a limited part of the network.